 About the History Bachelor's Degree

-In the history degree curriculum, you'll study a range of historical eras and geographic areas, including the history of China, Japan, wartime Europe, and the United States.
-You'll also dig into research and writing, learning how to lay the groundwork for and eventually complete a substantial, original historical research project suitable for presentation or publication.
+In the history curriculum, you can study a range of historical eras and geographical areas, including China, the Middle East, wartime Europe, and the United States.
+You'll also dig into research and writing, learning how to lay the groundwork for and eventually complete a substantial original historical research project suitable for presentation or publication.

 What You'll Learn